ettavolt/vt-talk/presentation/text.md

 6. Use v25+ to be able to get VTs in thread dumps.
 7. Reschedule a fixed delay task manually: `finally {TaskScheduler#schedule(Runnable task, Instant startTime)}`.
 8. Constrain the number of DB connections.
 Don't keep them open while communicating with other services.
-9. Use [ScopedValues](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/ScopedValue.html) (stable in v25+)
+9. Use [ScopedValues](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/ScopedValue.html) (stable in v25)
     instead of ThreadLocals.
-They allow clean rebinding, are compatible with `jakarta.servlet.Filter`, but not with `org.springframework.web.servlet.HandlerInterceptor`
+They allow clean rebinding, but are compatible only with `jakarta.servlet.Filter`, and not with `org.springframework.web.servlet.HandlerInterceptor`
     or `org.springframework.web.context.request.WebRequestInterceptor`.

+A word on VTs and thread dumps.
+JVM's `jstack` and `jcmd <pid> Threads.dump` commands are able to find and print platform threads deadlocked on `java.util.concurrent.locks.Lock`.
+However, these commands only show mounted (and, maybe, pinned) VTs.
+But if everything goes well, a VT waiting for a lock/monitor is unmounted.
+It is otherwise visible in the output of `jcmd <pid> Thread.dump_to_file </path/to/file>` command.
+However, it doesn't analyze deadlocks, and, just like the dump, prints held monitors (used via `synchronized`), but doesn't print which locks a thread holds, only those that it attempts to take.
+So if we run the synchronized deadlock example, we can deduce the condition of the deadlock ourselves by looking at monitor addresses in the `Thread.dump_to_file` output.
+But if we use locks, there are only stack traces.
+Now recall that many libraries began to "support VTs" by replacing `synchronized` with Locks, until it became unneccessary in v24.

 I've also made a Node.js-promises echo-test example.
 It has one interesting property: if I ask it to make 100_000 requests, it cannot reach the stage of actually sending one.